hcypkuwork/spike_lab_web/index.md

 # Spike Vision Lab

-Our Lab has deeply engaged in the modern camera sphere and dedicated to develop a new paradigm to reify the dim lead by the fast motion.Click [here](https://spikecv.github.io/zh/index.html)to see what we have done before.
+Our Lab has deeply engaged in the modern camera sphere and dedicated to develop a new paradigm to reify the dim lead by the fast motion.Click [here](https://spikecv.github.io/zh/index.html) to see what we have done before.

 {% include section.html %}